dongle-the-gadget/W11ISOPatcher/README.md

 **WARNING:** During the patching process **DO NOT** open or modify the working directory, this may disrupt the process.

+### Using a local appraiserres.dll file

+You can have the program use a local `appraiserres.dll` file by placing the file (under the name `appraiserres.dll`) in the same folder where the patcher is in.

+**NOTE:** This program will always use the local file if found.

 ## Image
 ![Windows 11 ISO Patcher](https://user-images.githubusercontent.com/29563098/131250432-d3e8fbe2-1653-4cfe-9439-e6804080c70b.png)